 Although most homeowners would probably agree a garage is no place for snakes, the snakes don’t see it that way.
 A snake might find your garage to be the height of luxury and settle in for a prolonged stay.
-If that’s happened, don’t panic.
+They can live for several years if undisturbed, so if a snake has made its home in your garage, don’t panic.
 We know the sneaky reptiles all too well.

 Why do snakes get into garages?